top of page

 This flexibility is why hygienic cladding works just as well in a family bathroom as it does in a hospital or factory.
 It’s one of those rare products that genuinely fits into almost any setting.

-Hygienic wall cladding started out as a practical solution for hospitals and commercial kitchens, but today it’s being used just about everywhere.
+Hygienic wall cladding started out as a practical solution for hospitals and commercial kitchens.
+However, today it’s being used just about everywhere.
 From bathrooms and kitchens at home to gyms, restaurants, hotels, factories, and care homes, it’s a low-maintenance option that delivers on hygiene, durability, and style.

 If you’re planning a project and want a wall covering that’s simple to install, easy to clean, and built to last, hygienic PVC wall cladding is a smart choice.
 You can explore a wide range of colours, trims, and finishes at Hygienic Sheets, making it easy to find the right option for your space.